-Transit authorities generally use federal funding programs for capital expenses.
+Transit Authorities generally use Federal funding programs for capital expenses.
 Transit agencies can often utilize multiple federal funding sources for one project, administered at the state level by the Ohio Department of Transportation.
 The primary source of federal funding for capital and maintenance projects is the Federal Transit Authority's (FTA) Section 5307 Program.
 These funds are typically used to purchase new buses, equipment, and for preventative maintenance and planning.
 To better serve elderly persons and persons with disabilities, the transit agencies are also eligible for FTA's Section 5310 Enhanced Mobility for the Elderly and Disabled Program funds.
-Also known as the Specialized Transportation Program can also fund capital projects.
+Also known as the Specialized Transportation Program, these funds may be used for capital or operating expenses.
+FTA's Section 5339 Bus and Bus Facilities Program can also fund capital projects.
 These funds are also used for new buses or for capital facilities.
 Within the Section 5339 Funding Program is a discretionary source dedicated to funding zero and low-emission buses in order to reduce air pollution.
 This is known as the Low or No Emissions Grant Program.
 Funding for implementing or expanding Bus Rapid Transit (BRT) is available through FTA's Small Starts Program.